DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/initial-teacher-training.md

     How to apply : "/how-to-apply-for-teacher-training"
 promo_content:
     - content/train-to-be-a-teacher/promos/mailing-list-promo-itt
-quote_with_image:
-    hasina:
-        title: "Hasina, science teacher"
-        text: "Teacher training has been by far one of the most fulfilling experiences of my life.
-It has made me realise my potential, testing the limits of my patience, confidence, organisational skills and empathy, as well as academic ability."

 ---

 Your initial teacher training (ITT) will vary depending on your course provider and the qualifications you're working towards.